block-wallet/ethereum-gas-prices-browser-extension/README.md

 Clicking on the badge displays price estimations for different speed expectations ("slow", "normal", and "fast" transaction times).
 Each data provider has a different estimation according to their own calculation method.
 GasNow uses memory pool information to make gas price estimations, while Etherscan and EthGasStation use on-chain block data, which is more of a lagging indicator.

 Data from all providers is automatically refreshed every minute, and can be refreshed manually too.

+## Privacy

-The extensions respects your privacy: zero data tracking, zero permissions required.
+The extension respects your privacy: zero data tracking, zero permissions required.

 ## Links

+- Chrome extension: <a href="https://chrome.google.com/webstore/detail/ethereum-gas-prices/njbclohenpagagafbmdipcdoogfpnfhp">Download for Chrome/Brave</a>
-- Chrome Web Store: *pending review*
+- Firefox extension: *pending review*

 ## Acknowledgments